mietzen/RP-Pico-Fan-Controller/README.md

 * The Golang fan controller, found in [fancontroller](https://github.com/mietzen/RP-Pico-Fan-Controller/tree/main/fancontroller)
 * The KiCad PCB design, found in [kicad](https://github.com/mietzen/RP-Pico-Fan-Controller/tree/main/kicad)

+## Firmware

+The firmware is waiting for commands over the serial usb interface, documented the `json` commands and responses [json-schema](https://github.com/mietzen/RP-Pico-Fan-Controller/tree/main/firmware/json-schema).

 ## Hardware Prototype

 Here are some pictures from my prototype PCB that I’m using for development: